-Parameter :06 - Knee Frequency.
-For a visual description see System Operation, "Startup Profile Function".
-Also, see System Operation, "Loading And Stopping Profile".
-This parameter is set in hertz (Hz).
-For better stability, it is recommended that this setting be 0.2 to 1.0 Hz below the operating frequency.
-For voltage sensitive applications, it may be desirable to set the value lower still.
+Parameter: 06 - Knee Frequency For a visual description, refer to System Operation, "Startup Profile Function".
+Also, refer to System Operation, "Loading And Stopping Profile".
+Parameter: 06 is set in hertz (Hz).
+For better stability, it is recommended that the knee frequency setting be 0.2 to 1.0 Hz below the operating frequency.
+For voltage sensitive applications, it may be preferable to set the knee frequency value still lower.

-Parameter :07 - Decreasing V/Hz Slope 1.
-For a visual description see System Operation, "Loading And Stopping Profile".
-This parameter is set in % voltage change per % frequency change.
+Parameter: 07 - Decreasing V/Hz Slope 1.
+For a visual description, refer to System Operation, "Loading And Stopping Profile".
+This parameter is set in percent of voltage change per percent of frequency change.

-Parameter :08 - Decreasing V/Hz Slope 2.
-For a visual description see System Operation, "Loading And Stopping Profile".
-This parameter is set in % voltage change per % frequency change.
+Parameter: 08 - Decreasing V/Hz Slope 2.
+For a visual description, refer to System Operation, "Loading and Stopping Profile".
+This parameter is set in percent of voltage change per percent of frequency change.

-Parameter :09 - Minimum Voltage.
-For a visual description see System Operation, "Loading And Stopping Profile".
+Parameter: 09 - Minimum Voltage For a visual description, refer to System Operation, "Loading And Stopping Profile".
 This parameter is set in volts as a percentage of rated voltage (% of parameter :01).

-Note: The undervoltage trip point and undervoltage trip time prevent the engine/generator from operating in an undervoltage condition for an extended time.
-The minimum voltage (parameter :09) is the lowest operating voltage where it is expected that the engine/generator will recover from a large load application.
+Note: The undervoltage trip point and undervoltage trip time prevent the engine or the generator from operating in an undervoltage condition for an extended time.
+The minimum voltage (parameter :09) is the lowest operating voltage that the engine or the generator will be able to recover from due to a large load application.
 Setting the minimum voltage above the undervoltage trip point (parameter :13) eliminates most of the undervoltage protection.

-Parameter :10 - Underfrequency Point.
-For a visual description see System Operation, "Startup Profile Function".
-See also System Operation, "Loading And Stopping Profile".
+Parameter: 10 - Underfrequency Point For a visual description, refer to System Operation, "Startup Profile Function".
+Refer to the System Operation, "Loading And Stopping Profile" section.
 This parameter is set in hertz (Hz).

-Parameter :11 - Overvoltage Trip Point.
+Parameter: 11 - Overvoltage Trip Point.
 If the voltage is more than this value for a period of time greater than the overvoltage trip time, then an overvoltage shutdown fault will occur.
-This point is set in % of generator output voltage (parameter :01).
-See also parameter :12.
-This feature is intended to operate like an ANSI 59 protective relay.
+This point is set in percent of generator output voltage (parameter:01).
+Refer to parameter:12.
+This feature is intended to operate similar to an ANSI 59 protection relay.

-Parameter :12 - Overvoltage Trip Time.
-The time, in seconds, required that the output voltage must be greater than the overvoltage trip point before tripping an overvoltage shutdown fault.
-See also parameter :11.
+Parameter: 12 - Overvoltage Trip Time.
+The time, in seconds, require that the output voltage must be greater than the overvoltage trip point before tripping an overvoltage shutdown fault.
+Refer to parameter: 11.

-Parameter :13 - Undervoltage Trip Point.
+Parameter: 13 - Undervoltage Trip Point.
 If the voltage is less than this value for a period of time greater than the undervoltage trip time, then an undervoltage shutdown fault will occur.
-This point is set in % of generator output voltage (parameter :01).
-See also parameter :14.
-This protection is not enabled when the optional excitation disable switch is closed or when the running/operating profile is not in effect.
-This feature is intended to operate like an ANSI 27 protective relay.
+This point is set in % of generator output voltage (parameter:01).
+Refer to parameter:14.
+This protection is not enabled when the optional excitation disable switch is closed or when the running profile or the operating profile is not used.
+This feature is intended to operate similar to an ANSI 27 protective relay.

-Parameter :14 - Undervoltage Trip Time.
-The time, in seconds, required that the output voltage must be lower than the undervoltage trip point before tripping an undervoltage shutdown fault.
-See also parameter :13.
+Parameter: 14 - Undervoltage Trip Time.
+The time, in seconds, require that the output voltage must be lower than the undervoltage trip point before tripping an undervoltage shutdown fault.
+Refer to parameter: 13.

-Note: The undervoltage trip point and undervoltage trip time prevent the engine/generator from operating in an undervoltage condition for an extended time.
-The minimum voltage (parameter :09) is the lowest operating voltage where it is expected that the engine/generator will recover from a large load application.
+Note: The undervoltage trip point and undervoltage trip time prevent the engine or the generator from operating in an undervoltage condition for an extended time.
+The minimum voltage (parameter :09) is the lowest operating voltage that the engine or the generator will be able to recover from due to a large load application.
 Setting the minimum voltage above the undervoltage trip point (parameter :13) eliminates most of the undervoltage protection.